NCAR/CESM-WF_Documentation/source/extra_cmip_instructions.rst

     * If the experiment is listed as having a parent, this should be set to 'standard' if you are running a hybrid run.
 If you are adding a pertlim, instead of standard, you will add information in regards to pertlim value selected.

+* parent_variant_label

+    * Make sure the number after the "r"  matches the ensemble member number of the parent.

 * All other fields

 .. _CMIP6 experiment cv: https://github.com/WCRP-CMIP/CMIP6_CVs/blob/master/CMIP6_experiment_id.json